smaranjitghose/streamlit_course/Module 7/Module 7.md

 #### **Mini Project**

-Emma manages a small team and wants to collect honest feedback on project ideas, but her current survey tool overwhelms people with too many visible options upfront.
+Priya manages a small team and wants to collect honest feedback on project ideas, but her current survey tool overwhelms people with too many visible options upfront.
 Team members get distracted by privacy settings and mood indicators instead of focusing on writing thoughtful comments, leading to rushed or shallow responses.
-She needs a way for people to share detailed feedback while still having control over who sees their input and how they want to express their sentiment.

 A streamlined comment system would let users focus on writing meaningful feedback while keeping additional options like privacy settings and mood indicators easily accessible but not distracting.

 ##### **Project Setup**